Researching your options

 Choosing a course

 Approximately 20% of Brunel students decide to study at postgraduate level.
 Find out what recent postgraduates have gone on to do six months after completing their studies; you can see information for individual Schools by clicking into the links on the left hand menu.
+(Note that the University moved to a College structure in 2014.)

 Research courses that suit your needs: